naoyeye/CCVA/README.md

-# clip-youtube-video-to-audio
+# CCVA

+Clip-and-Convert-Video-to-Audio

-A small **Python 3** utility that can download a YouTube video, cut out a specific segment and convert it into an audio file (MP3 / WAV / AIFF).
+A small **Python 3** utility that can download a video from YouTube, Bilibili (bilibili.com), or any site supported by yt-dlp, cut out a specific segment and convert it into an audio file (MP3 / WAV / AIFF).

 ## Features